DR099H/Panic-Button-FivePD/README.md

 - ...*any suggestions?*

 # Installation
+- Download Panic Button in Releases
-Simply drag-n-drop archive contents in your resource folder
+- Simply drag-n-drop archive contents in your resource folder

 **DON'T RENAME RESOURCE, please** :)